sarahbanashek/currency-exchange-rates/README.md

 # World Currencies and Exchange Rates

 **NOTE: The free API used for this app has been sold to another company.
-Migration is in progress**
+Migration is in progress.**

 ~~[View the live version on Vercel](https://currency-exchange-rates.vercel.app/)~~